wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 13/04/2020
 ### Summary
 `APIParser` has been added but I don't know who should handle downloading more data.
 I think that parser should handle it.
 Just rewrite the download method or?? maybe the parser itself can handle it.
 I can just return a list of data and `parse` function should merge all of them into one?
 It shouldn't be that challenging.
+All parsers are done I think for now.
+I will handle data update now. `CachedData` should be closed after all data are read into memory.
+Only when it is updating data, it should be reopened again.
 ### What to do tomorrow?

 ## 12/04/2020